-Jogger accidentally crosses U.S. border from B.C., gets detained for 2 weeks by authorities | CBC News
+Jogger who accidentally crossed U.S. border from B.C. detained for 2 weeks | CBC News

-Jogger accidentally crosses U.S. border from B.C., gets detained for 2 weeks by authorities
+Jogger who accidentally crossed U.S. border from B.C. detained for 2 weeks

-Cedella Roman, visiting mom from France, says border patrol held her for crossing into Blaine, Wash.
+A woman from France visiting her mom in B.C. says U.S. Border Patrol held her for crossing into Blaine, Wash.

-Cedella Roman says she was jogging along the beach in White Rock, B.C., when she crossed the U.S. border without realizing it.
-That began a two-week nightmare that landed her in a prison jumpsuit.
+A visitor from France says she was jogging along the beach south of White Rock, B.C., when she crossed the U.S. border without realizing it.
+So began a two-week nightmare that landed her in a prison jumpsuit.

+Cedella Roman, 19, didn't know it at the time, but as she ran southeast along the beach on the evening of May 21, she crossed a municipal boundary — and, shortly after, an international border.

-Roman, 19, was jogging south on a cool spring evening May 21.
-As the tide came in, she veered up and onto a dirt path before stopping to take a photo of the picturesque setting.
+As the tide started to come in, she veered up and onto a dirt path before stopping to take a photo of the picturesque setting.

-She turned around to head home — and that's when she was apprehended by two U.S. border patrol officers.
+She turned around to head back — and that's when she was apprehended by two U.S. Border Patrol officers.

 "An officer stopped me and started telling me I had crossed the border illegally," she told CBC News.

-Note: - An earlier version of this story said incorrectly that Cedella Roman crossed the U.S. border from White Rock, B.C.
-In fact, Roman crossed into the U.S. through Peace Arch Park.Jun 22, 2018 12:11 PM PT